scmanjarrez/CVEScannerV2/README.md

   - **NO** product _cpe_: HTTP detection is used.

 - HTTP detection:
-  - Used only if port matches HTTP/SSL.
+  - Used only if port matches HTTP/SSL/UPnP.
   - An HTTP GET request is sent for every combination of _path_ and _extension_ in **http-paths-vulnerscom.json**, comparing the request headers/body with the regexes in **http-regex-vulnerscom.json**.
+  - Finally, the _home_ page html is analyzed in search for library paths.
+    The script tries to obtain the name and version from library location;
+    then does an HTTP GET to that path in order to inspect the code of the library and analyze the starting comment looking for the version.

 > Nmap library shortport is used to detect if port matches HTTP/SSL.